sinusphi/uvnvpie/README.md

 ## Known Limitations

+- Creating new environments from the app UI is not implemented yet (`v0.1.2`).
 - The secondary **Actions** panel in the lower-right package area still triggers mock jobs.
   Primary package toolbar actions are the wired `uv` execution path.
 - The `Latest` package column currently mirrors the installed `Version`.